 But you can ask a friend if you can organize one space in their homes such as a closet, garage, or kitchen.
 Maybe choose a space that’s a little different from the way your own home is set up just to give you a little bit of variety.

 For example, I’ve always been a bit of a minimalist with my clothing, so when I was starting out I did several of my friends’ closets knowing that they had a much larger and diverse wardrobe than I would ever have the opportunity to work on if I only organized my own closet.

-It will be different organizing for others.
-I recommend you use a 3-step process I call GDP.
+Since it will be different organizing for others, I recommend you use a 3-step process I call GDP.

-I have found that following this proven method allows professional organizers to work efficiently, reduces decision fatigue, and provides forward momentum even when you are working in extreme clutter situations.
+I have found that following this proven method allows professional organizers to work efficiently.
+It also reduces decision fatigue and provides forward momentum even when you are working in extreme clutter situations.

-Working in your business are the paid hours that you have working with your clients but what is as important is the other half of your time working on your business.
+Working in your business are the paid hours that you have working with your client.
+Working on your business is the other half of things and it is just as important.